Man-looking-at-the-camera-through-a-magnifying-glass

 Image by Bellahu123 at Pixabay

-• The questions they’re likely to have — and answer them
+• Answers to the questions they’re likely to have

-• Why they should buy from you specifically — and show them the benefits of doing so
+• Reasons to buy from you specifically and the benefits of doing so

-• What will change for them when they buy from you — and paint them a picture
+• A picture of what will change for them when they buy from you

 Tone is less about what you say and more about how you say it.

-For example, the way you talk to your 80-year-old grandma will be different to the way you talk to your best friend.
+For example, the way you talk to your best friend is different to the way you talk to your doctor.
+And the way you talk to your personal trainer is different to the way you talk to your financial adviser.

 • Will resonate with and appeal to them